 Both versions of the game operate under slightly different rules and gameplay structures, so this page will describe each game separately.
 As the Queenstown version of Blackjack Plus appears to be the first offering of the game, with the Crown version appearing some time afterward, we’ll begin with the Queenstown game before explaining how Crown’s game differs.

-Of course, these rule changes directly affect the house edge attached to any casino game, and as you’ll soon learn, changing the basic form of blackjack usually results in an increased edge for the house at the expense of the player’s overall odds.
+Of course, these rule changes directly affect the house edge attached to any casino game, and as you’ll soon learn, changing the basic form of real money blackjack usually results in an increased edge for the house at the expense of the player’s overall odds.
 We’ll begin by covering the important changes to the rules which separate Blackjack Plus from the traditional version of twenty-one.
 From there, you’ll find a guide to finding the game, along with an introduction to the game’s proper strategy.

 #1 Ranked Online Casino Site